 Skagit River and Diablo Lake

 The Skagit River is a well-known river that runs through southwestern British Columbia and northwestern Washington.
 The river’s watershed varies in temperature, ranging from −6 °F (−21 °C) to a high of 109 °F (43 °C).
-Along the river are Ross Lake, Diablo Lake, and Gorge Lake, as well as the dams responsible for creating these often-visited recreational areas.
+Along the river are Ross Lake, Diablo Lake, and Gorge Lake, as well as their three respective dams (Ross Dam, Diablo Dam, and Gorge Dam) which are responsible for creating these often-visited recreational areas.

 Credit: Ron Clausen